 “You shall get a… piano key, a… soda can, and a… cellphone,” Retro dutifully beeped out.

-It was quite the impressive piece of machinery.
-Almost too impressive in the mind of one little bear made from real bear pelt.
+It was quite an impressive piece of machinery.
+Almost too impressive in the mind of one little bear made from a real bear pelt.
 Chuck observed the whole affair, his heart sinking lower and lower.
 Retro was so much cooler than he was.
 I mean, Chuck didn’t have any flashing lights, and he certainly couldn’t tell the future.
 Chuck cowered at a future where he wasn’t the best bear around.
 Would people forget who he was?
 Would he just be discarded?
 And even worse, would he deserve it?

 Retro beeped, “How about a nice game of… chess?”

 Chuck had spent the rest of the day stewing over his predicament.
 Maybe all this time he had been fooling himself, maybe he was even less than Podge.
 He felt like the lowest bear of all.
 Everybody now was enjoying their presents, but Chuck hadn’t gotten anything.
 What does that say?
 It certainly didn’t bode well.

 Someone had taken notice of our desolate bear however and hopped himself up.
 Podge walked over to Chuck, “Hey Chuck, what’s up home bear?”

 Chuck tried to muster up a glare but just ended up looking pathetic, “Why you talking to me?”

 Podge raised his hands and shrugged, “‘Cause it’s Christmas, and you don’t look very Christmasy.”

 Chuck reconciled, “Well…” He looked over towards Retro.

 Retro was playing “Guess The… Word.” with Argyle.